BHSamuraii/risccpufpga/stage1/README.md

 ### **Features (Stage 1)**

-I went with a Harvard-style setup, so the program memory (handled by instruction_memory.v) is totally separate from the data path.
+I went with a Harvard-style setup (this wil be a reoccuring theme throughout all stages), so the program memory (handled by instruction_memory.v) is totally separate from the data path.
 The instructions get loaded from a text file called prog.mem using Verilog’s $readmemb function.
 This makes it easy to swap out programs without messing with the hardware design.

 **Accumulator (ACC)**